 A novel "Want to fly away with me?" by Kir Bulychev features two related examples:

-On the planet Darni, which had very masculine culture, scientist created a Gender Bender method by which a female embryo could become male.
-Most future parents used this method.
-As a result, Darni is now a No Woman's Land, where woman comprise only about 10% of population and are mostly used as breeding machines, while men constantly fight over them.
+On the planet Darni, which had a very masculine culture, scientist created a method of turning a female embryo into a male.
+Most prospective parents used this method.
+As a result, Darni is now a No Woman's Land, where women comprise only about 10% of the population and are mostly used as breeding machines, while men constantly fight over them.

 On Earth, the government understood the above implications the moment it heard of the method.
-Realising that a ban would not be enough, it had its scientists develop an andtidote, which was the forcibly administered to all fertile women on Earth.
-Unfortunately in the haste the antidote was only tested on girl embryos, and while it works perfectly on them, it also has a high chance of reversed effect on boy embryos, turning them into girls - so now on Earth, women outnumber men greatly.
+Realising that a ban would not be enough, it had its scientists develop an andidote, which was then forcibly administered to all fertile women on Earth.
+Unfortunately, in the haste the antidote was only tested on female embryos, and while it works perfectly on them, it also has a high chance of the reverse effect on male embryos - so now on Earth, women outnumber men greatly.
 Hilarity Ensues, though not to the same extent as on Darni - at least it remains peaceful.

 According to Neuro Tribes, psychologist Lorna Wing's goal with expanding the definition of autism to include those who weren't severely afflicted, was to help mild autistics to be able to get the help and support they needed.
 However, this expanded definition resulted in people panicking about a sudden "epidemic" of autism that wasn't there.

 Golems are prone to this, often taking a cue from the broom in Sorcerer's Apprentice by performing their tasks to excess.
 Turns out they do this deliberately; they are fully sentient beings who, while unable to disobey their masters directly, can still rebel by invoking this trope.